 Crisis and emergency accommodation is available for people who are:

 - escaping family violence

 - experiencing or at risk of homelessness

-Individuals can call the 24-hour statewide toll free number 1800 825 955 to speak with a housing and support worker.
-This number will direct your call to the service closest to you.
-If the call is made outside business hours, your call will be directed to the Salvation Army Crises Services.
+Call to speak with a housing and support worker.
+This number is statewide, free, available 24-hours a day and your call will be directed to the service closest to you.
+If you call outside business hours, your call will be directed to the Salvation Army Crisis Services.

 Family and Domestic Violence Crises Service

-The DHS provides public and community housing support for low-income Victorians.
-If you are seeking longer-term accommodation, you can make an application for public housing.
-Public housing is targeted to those most in need, but it is not available as emergency accommodation.
-Eligible applicants are placed on one of the waiting lists, depending on their circumstances.
+The Department of Families, Fairness and Housing provides social and community housing support for low-income Victorians.
+If you are in emergency or crisis housing and you need longer-term accommodation, you can .
+Social housing is targeted to those most in need.
+If you are eligible for social housing, you will be put on a waiting list, depending on your circumstances.

 Social housing is not available as emergency accommodation.